Gouache and watercolour on paper

 Lost Memories is a study of different everyday event boundaries we experience illustrated through a distorted lens of forgetfulness to examine how we process memory.

 Our brains contain boundaries that help organize and process our thoughts.
 This organizing of memory can result in learning, remembering, or forgetting.

 This diptych illustrates 2 kinds of event boundaries that many experience:

 1. The boundary between the unconscious and conscious mind when waking up

 2. The knowledge boundary and how much information we can retain when learning

-Image 2 used a fade to represent our fading memory.
+Image 2 uses a fade to represent our fading memory.
 Based on our minds capacity to learn and retain knowledge, our heads have to eventually forget old information to make room for the new.
-Using the alphabet as an early example of learning, the ABC blocks become less detailed and fade into the blank backdrop, distorting the information you just learn, while the finishing letters that are the most fresh in your head are clear.
+Using the alphabet as an early example of learning, the alphabet blocks become less detailed and fade into the blank backdrop, distorting the information you just learned, while the finishing letters that are the most fresh in your head are clear.